karthikbangera87/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Receive Daily Digests
 ***********************

-You have the option to receive an email message that summarizes the discussion activity for the last day.
+You have the option to receive an email message that summarizes discussion activity for the posts you are following during the last day.
 To receive this daily digest, click **Discussion** and then select the **Receive updates** checkbox.

 .. _Follow Posts: